-You may, if you wish, make use of the opinions expressed in the discussion, but you should use your own
+You may, if you wish, make use of the opinions expressed in the discussion, but you should use your own words as far as possible

 Look at Sample answer 3 on page 38.

 Although the candidate scored poorly on the other three subscales, they scored a Band 5 for Content because the question was answered with all three points clearly addressed, so the target reader is fully informed.